 Investments: Investments are reflected at fair value based on quoted market prices.
 Realized gains on the sale of mutual funds are computed using the specific-identification method.
 Realized gains on the sale of other investments are computed using the first-in, first-out method.
+Purchases and sales of investments are recorded on a trade-date basis.
 Interest is recorded on the accrual basis.
 Dividend income is recorded on ex-dividend date.
 Endowment fund investment income or loss (including gains and losses on investments, interest and dividends) is recorded as increases or decreases in net assets with donor restrictions until appropriated for expenditure by the Fund.
 Other investment income or loss is included in the statement of activities as increases or decreases in net assets without donor restrictions unless the income or loss is restricted by donor or law.
 Changes in fair value are recorded as unrealized gains/losses in the statements of activities.